-David Grossman is interim senior vice president of social and community health for Kaiser Foundation Health Plan, Inc. and Hospitals.
+David Grossman is vice president for social health and equity for Kaiser Foundation Health Plan, Inc. and Hospitals.

 In this role, Dr. Grossman leads Kaiser Permanente’s social health strategy in partnership with the Permanente Medical Groups as well as oversees the organization’s public health advocacy and response to the COVID-19 pandemic.
 He reports directly to Kaiser Permanente’s chair and chief executive officer and is a member of the National Executive Team.